Black Friday: Up to 40% off all plans!

 4. Display the feed on the frontend

-• Go to the page or post where you want to display the feed.
+You can use either blocks or shortcodes to place Aggregator displays.
+To use either, open the page or post where you want to embed the display using the Block Editor:

 Import feed as post

-If you want to republish syndicated content as a post on your own website, you can choose to publish it as a post, rather than on a page or within the footer.
+If you want to republish content as a post on your own website, you can do this using WP RSS Aggregator.
+However, you’ll need a Plus license or higher to access the Feed-to-Post functionality.

 Filter out unwanted keywords

-At times, you may want to filter out posts containing some high-ranking keywords that can be highly useful for your site.
-Alternatively, you may want to filter out inappropriate phrases or profanities to maintain the reader-friendliness of your blog, for your audience.
+At times, you may want to focus on posts containing some high-ranking keywords that can be highly useful for your site.
+Alternatively, you may want to filter out inappropriate or promotional content that your audience might not want to see.

 Best RSS feed optimization plugins